llm-chaser/llm-chaser.github.io/awards.md

   - 📘 *Duxue-Gongjin Award for Academic Progress & Unity*
   - 🧭 *Excellent Class of the Year*
   - 🏆 *Top 10 Academic Atmosphere Class*

-> 💬 I’m currently an undergraduate student in the **Excellence Training Program of Computer Science** at **Central South University**, where I focus on academic research, technical competitions, and personal growth across disciplines.
-> 🧠 More achievements and publications coming soon — stay tuned!

 <br>